OctoRex/netrunner-card-explorer/README.md

 # BlacKat Card Explorer

+### Install

+This is setup to be developed on using vagrant.
+Get that gubbinz installed and then run 'vagrant up' in the root of the project.
+The DB will get imported each time and the server run, so you might find you have to manually kill the server if you're making changes to that (pkill node).

+Import DB: `node /var/www/server/import.js`
+Run server: `node /var/www/app.js`
+Build production: `gulp build`
+Build development: `gulp dev`

 ### 1.5.0
 * Updated importer to use NRDB 2.0 API
 * Moved to node.js as server